Alexander Reichenberg: Club career

 While born in Mora, Sweden, Reichenberg began his professional career with hometown club, Lillehammer IK in the GET-ligaen (GET) during the 2008–09 season.

 After playing two seasons with rival club Storhamar Ishockey and moving abroad for the 2017–18 season with HC Sparta Praha of the Czech Extraliga (ELH), Reichenberg returned to Lillehammer on 1 September 2018.

 In the 2018–19 season, Reichenberg compiled 12 points in just 10 games with Lillehammer before leaving on loan for the remainder of the season to join Swedish outfit, Färjestad BK of the SHL, on 16 December 2018.
 In a top 9 role, he added 4 goals and 7 points in 27 regular season games.
 In 9 playoff games, Reichenberg added 1 goal to help reach the semi-finals.

 On 17 June 2019, Reichenberg opted to continue playing in the SHL, agreeing to a one-year contract with newly promoted club, IK Oskarshamn, for their maiden season in the top tier.

 International play

 Reichenberg participated for Norway at the 2017 IIHF World Championship.

 Personal life

-Reichenberg died on 5 May 2024, at the age of 31.
+Reichenberg died by suicide on 5 May 2024, at the age of 31.